Balance and Productivity in Leadership

 Pick and Choose Habits that are Most Important to You Right Now

-Work at your own pace on putting simple strategies back in place that will help you regain efficient, productive and effective work patterns.
 Regaining even a few good practices of balance and productivity in leadership will reduce stress and bring the satisfaction of creating some meaningful wins, when having a win is a real boost.

-The list that follows isn't a fancy time management system.
-It's a list of everyday habits that leaders, executives and professionals who want to do well, put into practice each and every day.
-You may have gotten away from some of them.
-And while it is not the key source of your stress, it is a contributing factor.
+You may have gotten away from some (or many) of these practices.
+And, while it is not the key source of your stress, it is a contributing factor.
 I've found that paying attention to things that ARE within your control, plays a big role in rebuilding hope and resilience.

 Every one of these habits or strategies come right out of my work with clients over the past many years of executive and leadership performance coaching.